What is Medieval Philosophy?

 Pelagianism is a loosely defined movement within Christianity associated with the British spiritual master, Pelagius (354–418), popular among the Roman, Christian aristocracy, who came to N. Africa as a refugee after the Visigothic sack of Rome in 410.
 Though it is difficult to identify a single common body of doctrine among the Pelagians, the debate between them and Augustine, which ended up involving thinkers from across the empire, including two bishops of Rome, centered on questions of grace, free will, original sin, the purpose of baptism, and the possibility of sinlessness.
 The Pelagians insisted on the possibility of sinlessness through human free will and were somewhat vague about the role of grace in human sinlessness and the reason for the possibility of infant baptism.
 Augustine insisted on the necessity of grace for upright action and on the necessity of infant baptism to counteract the transmission of Adam's sin by sexual reproduction.

 One of the most influential aspects of Augustine's thought was his sophisticated and highly original psychology.
-In works, like De magistro and De libero arbitrio, Augustine put forward a theory of divine illumination in which all learning comes from Christ teaching the soul from within and from the perception of the ideas in the mind of God.
-In De trinitate, Augustine defended the coherence of the orthodox Christian doctrine of the Trinity—namely, that there is only one God, but that God subsists in three persons (the Father, the Son [or the Word], and the Holy Spirit—by saying that the persons of the Trinity do not differ absolutely, but by their mutual relations.
-Apart from laying the groundwork for later medieval theories of predication about God (i.e., for theories of how we can speak about God), this book also had a foundational role in medieval psychology because of its extensive discussion of the images of the Trinity in the human mind, including its distinction between the "inner word" (i.e., the concept in the mind) and the "outer word," perceived by the ears, which signifies the concept in the mind.
+In De magistro, which would be influential not only for medieval theologians, but also for modern philosophers, like Ludwig Wittgenstein, Augustine put forward a theory of divine illumination in which all learning comes from Christ teaching the soul from within.
+In De libero arbitrio, Augustine builds on his theory of divine illumination to offers an account of the ascent of the mind to God from the knowledge of immutable truths.
+He also offers a solution to the problem of evil (in particular, how it is that people can sin if all beings are from God, who is good, and the free will is a being), based on his metaphysical understanding of evil as a privation of being, and he provides an account of God's motive for the creation of diverse things and his permission of evil.
+In Against the Academics, which would be influential on Descartes, Augustine strove to give an answer to the academical skepticism of philosophers, like Cicero, that he had himself embraced in his youth.
+In De trinitate, Augustine defended the coherence of the orthodox Christian doctrine of the Trinity—namely, that there is only one God, but that God subsists in three persons (the Father, the Son [or the Word], and the Holy Spirit)—by saying that the persons of the Trinity do not differ absolutely, but by their mutual relations.
+Apart from laying the groundwork for later medieval theories of predication about God (i.e., for theories of how we can use human language to discourse about God), this book also had a foundational role in medieval psychology because of its extensive discussion of the images of the Trinity in the human mind (in human memory, intellect, and will).
+Especially important would be Augustine's distinction between the "inner word" (i.e., the concept in the mind) and the "outer word," perceived by the ears, which signifies the concept in the mind.

 Boethius